WilliamAlexanderMorrison/asuswrt-monitor/README.md

 ## Navigate to the persistent directory and add in scripts and directories
 ***Note: Shell limitations*** The ASUS routers have a really lightweight bash shell called busybox.
 It is missing many of the commands I expected (I am a linux novice), so it was a bit of a learning curve.
 I will provide very explicit instructions because it felt a lot like trial and error.
 I will likely need to follow my instructions at some point in the future, as well.
 ### Navigate to the persistent directory and add the script with vi
-***Note: Most of the router's file system resets every time it reboots*** Any files you add or change will disappear, unless those files are contained in the persistent `/jffs/` directory.
+***Note: Most of the router's file system resets every time it reboots.*** Any files you add or change will disappear, unless those files are contained in the persistent `/jffs/` directory.
   * Navigate to the `/jffs/` directory with `cd /jffs`
   * Open the vi text editor to create a new file with `vi asuswrt_monitor.sh`
   * Press the `insert` key on your keyboard to switch vi into insert mode